techhat/core/doc/development-guides/dev-systems/docker-admin.md

 When deploying an admin node in production mode, you will want to be able to install operating systems on slave nodes.
 By default, the `provisioner-base-images` role will look for OS install ISO images in `/tftpboot/isos`.
-Currently, the provisioner knows how to install the following operating systems from the following ISO images:
+The provisioner knows how to install several operating systems (partial list below) from the ISO images:

-* `ubuntu-12.04`: `ubuntu-12.04.4-server-amd64.iso`
+ * `ubuntu-14.04`: `ubuntu-14.04.1-server-amd64.iso`
  * `centos-6.5`: `CentOS-6.5-x86_64-bin-DVD1.iso`
+ * `centos-7.0`: `CentOS-7.0-1406-x86_64-DVD.iso`

+> This list is subject to change!
+For the latest list, consult [Provisioner Base Images](https://github.com/opencrowbar/core/blob/master/chef/roles/provisioner-base-images/role-template.json) template file.

-To enable the provisioner to install from those images, place them in `$HOME/.cache/opencrowbar/tftpboot/isos`, either directly or via a hard link.
+To enable the provisioner to install from those images, place them in `$HOME/.cache/opencrowbar/tftpboot/isos`, either directly or via a hard link (soft links do not work for Docker).
 These images will then be available inside the Docker container at `/tftpboot/isos`, and the provisioner will be able to use them to install operating systems on slave nodes.